It is a joint inflammation of the paranasal sinuses, the cavities that produce the mucus necessary for the nasal passages to function effectively.

 In 2015, the Centers for Disease Control and Prevention noted that 12.1 percent of adults surveyed in the United States (US) had been diagnosed with sinusitis in the past 12 months.

 They are a set of air cavities found in the frontal bones.
 A breast is a hollow space in the body.
-There are many types of sinus, but sinusitis affects the paranasal sinuses, the spaces behind the face that lead to the nasal cavity.
+There are many types of sinus, but sinusitis affects the paranasal sinuses, the areas behind the face that lead to the nasal cavity.

 The paranasal sinuses have the same mucous membrane lining as the nose.
 They produce a slimy secretion called mucus.
 This keeps the nostrils moist and traps particles of dirt and germs.

-Sinusitis occurs when the mucus builds up and the sinuses become inflamed.
+Sinusitis occurs when the mucus builds up, and the sinuses become inflamed.

 Symptoms of sinusitis

-Symptoms vary, depending on the duration and severity of the infection.
+Symptoms vary depending on the duration and severity of the infection.